 • problems in the process of thermoregulation of the body.

-The consequences of anesthesia, which are recorded extremely rarely, but have a place to be:
+Consequences of anesthesia, which are recorded extremely rarely, but do occur:

-• Injury of tongues, lips and teeth - diagnosed in 1 case per 45,000 use of anesthesia.
-Such a “side effect” is associated with damage to the oral cavity with a breathing tube.
-It is recommended to visit the dentist before the surgical intervention and carry out sanitation.
+• Injury to tongues, lips and teeth is diagnosed in 1 case per 45,000 anesthesia use.
+Linked like this " by-effect» with damage oral cavity breathing tube.
+It is recommended to visit a dentist and undergo sanitation before undergoing surgery.

-• Postoperative pulmonary infection - more often diagnosed after surgery on the chest organs and in patients who smoke.
-According to statistics, it is successfully treated, but lengthens the recovery period.
+• Postoperative pulmonary infection - most often diagnosed after organ surgery chest and in smoking patients.
+According to statistics, it can be successfully treated, but it lengthens the recovery period.

-• Eye damage - more often the cornea suffers, does not lead to loss of vision, but causes a dark spot before the eyes.
-The reason for this complication is the incomplete closure of the eyelids during anesthesia: the eyeball dries up and is injured by the inner side of the eyelid.
+• Damage to the eyes - the cornea is most often affected, does not lead to loss of vision, but causes a dark spot to appear in front of the eyes.
+The reason for this complication is incomplete closure of the eyelids during anesthesia: eyeball dries out and is injured on the inside of the eyelid.

-• Nervous system (central)- it is important to "turn off" the main center of perception of pain sensitivity.
-If inhaled drugs are used, then vasodilation and a decrease in oxygen consumption occur.
+• Nervous system (central)– it is important to “turn off” the main center for the perception of pain sensitivity.
+If applicable inhalation drugs, then vasodilation occurs and oxygen consumption decreases.
 Intravenous drugs directly affect blood circulation - they reduce its speed by almost 2 times.

-• Respiratory system- in the process, the nature and quality of breathing changes: the respiratory muscles work slowly, the depth and rhythm of inhalations / exhalations change, the level of serotonin decreases.
-If anesthesia is applied simultaneously with ventilation of the lungs, there is a distribution of blood flow in the vessels of the respiratory system.
+• Respiratory system– in the process, the nature and quality of breathing changes: the respiratory muscles work slowly, the depth and rhythm of inhalations/exhalations changes, and the level of serotonin decreases.
+If anesthesia is used simultaneously with ventilation, blood flow is distributed in the vessels of the respiratory system.

-• The cardiovascular system- depression occurs when any drugs are used, the myocardium begins to work at a slow pace.
-Simultaneously with the negative effect on the heart, the sympathetic-adrenal system is stimulated, which ensures a quick recovery of the heart and blood vessels after the end of the surgical intervention.
+• The cardiovascular system– depression occurs when using any drugs, the myocardium begins to work at a slow pace.
+Simultaneously with the negative effect on the heart, the sympathetic-adrenal system is stimulated, which ensures rapid restoration of the functioning of the heart and blood vessels after surgery.

 Common effects of anesthesia on the body

-Often, patients experience nausea after general anesthesia, which can be aggravated by a sudden change in body position, food or water intake.
-Its elimination sometimes requires the introduction of antiemetics (Cerukal, Etaperazin, Tavegil), in most cases it passes on its own within 1 to 2 days.
-Calm deep breathing is recommended with a slow inhalation to relieve discomfort.
+Often, patients after general anesthesia experience nausea, which can intensify with a sudden change in body position, eating or drinking water.
+To eliminate it, sometimes it is necessary to administer antiemetics (Cerucal, Etaperazine, Tavegil), in most cases it goes away on its own within 1 - 2 days.
+Recommended quiet deep breathing with slowing inhalation to relieve discomfort.

-Dryness, a feeling of soreness or burning in the throat may occur immediately after waking up, some patients experience quite severe pain in the throat when swallowing or talking, hoarseness of the voice.
-This consequence of anesthesia is not dangerous, with intense soreness, softening warm chamomile tea with a small addition of honey, rose petal jam is prescribed.
-Of the medicines, Strepsils Intensive is indicated.
+Dryness, a feeling of rawness or a burning sensation in the throat may occur immediately after waking up, some patients experience quite severe pain in the throat when swallowing or talking, hoarseness of the voice.
+This consequence of anesthesia is not dangerous; in case of intense pain, a soothing warm chamomile tea with a little honey and rose petal jam.
+Among the medications, Strepsils Intensive is indicated.

-Tongue - language; epiglottis - epiglottis; balloon - balloon; trachea - trachea; endotracheal tube - endotracheal tube; palate - sky.
+Tongue - tongue; epiglottis - epiglottis; balloon - balloon; trachea - trachea; endotracheal tube - endotracheal tube; palate - sky.

-Hand tremors or severe chills are not always associated with the administration of painkillers or infusion solutions.
-They can also be explained by a sharp activation of sympathetic impulses in response to stress, which is an operation.
-Warming with a warm blanket will help reduce trembling in the body, maintaining a comfortable air temperature in the ward.
-If there is no fever, then drug therapy is not applied.
+Trembling hands or severe chills are not always associated with the administration of painkillers or infusion solutions.
+They can also be explained by a sharp activation of sympathetic impulses in response to stress, which is surgery.
+Warming with a warm blanket and maintaining a comfortable air temperature in the room will help reduce tremors in the body.
+If there is no fever, then drug therapy is not used.

-Changes in blood pressure, pulse rate and respiration are a natural response to the suppression of the activity of the vasomotor and respiratory centers of the brain.
-After a period of braking, they may become unstable for a while.
-Therefore, all patients are shown to monitor hemodynamic parameters, control the rhythm and depth of breathing in the postoperative period.
+Changes in blood pressure, pulse rate and respiration are a natural response to the suppression of vasomotor and respiratory centers brain.
+After a period of braking, they may become unstable for some time.
+Therefore, all patients are advised to monitor hemodynamic parameters, control the rhythm and depth of breathing in the postoperative period.

-At the same time, the likelihood of various cardiac arrhythmias increases - extrasystole, tachycardia and bradycardia.
+At the same time, the likelihood increases various violations heart rhythm - extrasystole, tachycardia and bradycardia.
 The most dangerous are:

 • group extrasystoles;

-• attacks of ventricular tachycardia, which can turn into ventricular fibrillation and asystole.
+• seizures ventricular tachycardia which can progress to ventricular fibrillation and asystole.

-They are more common in older people with concomitant disorders of myocardial excitability and conduction, cardiomyopathy, coronary heart disease.
-For treatment, antiarrhythmic drugs are prescribed, constant monitoring of the ECG is necessary.
+They are more common in older people with associated disorders excitability and conductivity of the myocardium, cardiomyopathy, coronary heart disease.
+For treatment, antiarrhythmic drugs are prescribed, and constant ECG monitoring is required.

 Effects of anesthesia on the brain